urbit/urbit.org-reloaded/content/blog/first-contract.md

 This means that, in addition to being able to configure networking keys and sponsorship, your management proxy would be able to assign a new management proxy.
-This would let you or a trusted third party holding your management proxy rotate your proxy keys without needing to take your ownership keys out of cold storage.
+This would allow you, or a trusted third party holding your management proxy, to rotate your proxy keys without needing to take your ownership keys out of cold storage.

 ### Upgraded Claims contract